AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 ## What is App Builder for Adobe Commerce {#project-firefly}

-Adobe Developer App Builder provides an extensibility framework for a developer to easily extend A[!DNL Adobe Commerce] and [!DNL Magento Open Source] to provide out of process extensibility.
+Adobe Developer App Builder provides an extensibility framework for a developer to easily extend [!DNL Adobe Commerce] and [!DNL Magento Open Source] to provide out of process extensibility.

 App Builder provides a unified third-party extensibility framework for integrating and creating custom experiences that extend [!DNL Adobe Commerce].
-With this complete extensibility framework, built on Adobe's infrastructure, developers can build custom microservices, extend, and integrate [!DNL Adobe Commerce] and [!DNL Magento Open Source] across Adobe solutions and any other 3rd party integration your commerce application requires.
+With this complete extensibility framework, built on Adobe's infrastructure, developers can build custom microservices, extend, and integrate [!DNL Adobe Commerce] and [!DNL Magento Open Source] across Adobe solutions and any other 3rd party integration.

 App Builder provides a way for customers to easily extend [!DNL Adobe Commerce] in various use cases: